CityTalk / Canada

 - Moved to inactive

 This dynamic system allows communities to understand what is happening at the individual, program, and population-level, and make decisions about where resources need to be shifted or where policies need to be changed.
-Real-time data allows for the introduction of a racial equity framework and allows for a dynamic, rather than static systems of care.
 For example, in Chattanooga, Tennessee, the community is at functional zero for veterans and very close for chronic homelessness but saw a sudden increase in the homeless population.
-Once they dug into the data, they discovered that one landlord had bailed on several people.
+Once they dug into the data, they discovered that the problem could be traced back to one landlord.
 They were able to provide support for the landlord and got the numbers back down within a month.
-Without this real time data, we would have seen this increase a year later and would have to assume about what is going on, and either over or under respond.
-This highlights how transformative it is to have accurate and comprehensive information.
-Jamie Rogers noted that some of the most important data points and elements are going to be the Coordinated Access and By-Name Lists, and that while people are not numbers, we need this information to get an idea of what the communities are currently working with.
+Without this real time data, we would have seen this increase a year later and would have made different assumptions about what had led to the increase in homelessness, and either over- or under-responded as a result.

 3. The lived-experienced voice is the most important aspect

 It is essential to include community members who are experiencing homelessness, hear their lived experiences and utilize their insight into what is and isn’t working in the current system.
 We should ask questions about the issues they are dealing with, who are they, where they have come from and how can we help them not only on the front end, but all the way through the process.
-People impacted by the decisions made, need to be at the table to provide insight into how the services are serving them.
+People impacted by the decisions made need to be at the table to provide insight into how the services are serving them.
 It is everyone’s responsibility to make sure people have the supports they need to ensure that they are stable in the housing of their choosing.
-Helping individuals create new pathways and building trust is how you make change and connect with individuals dealing with difficult complexities, that need specialized care and relationships.
 This process boils down to honouring people’s journey into homelessness and assisting them with their journey out of homelessness.
-Natural leaders exist in these communities who can provide insights and including them in this process can provides the notion of self-agency.
-Communicating these experiences and educating other members of the community that could become community champions, such as business leaders and politicians is essential in changing people’s current perceptions and conclusions about homelessness.

-4. We need to build authentic relationships by recognizing the culture of individuals and strengthening Indigeneity
+4. We need to build authentic relationships by strengthening Indigeneity

 To effectively eliminate homelessness, the approach you take must be culturally specific and grounded in the values of the population you are focused on.
 In Victoria, the Indigenous population is only around 5%, however they make up approximately 33% of the people that are unhoused.
-A major milestone is the agreement with the Coordinated Access and Assessment (CAA) that committed 33% of all new supportive housing units to Indigenous Peoples.
-The disconnect and struggles of Indigenous Peoples have been understood, however time must be spent to understand and articulate what they need and want, from their perspective.
+A major milestone is Coordinated Access and Assessment (CAA), which committed 33% of all new supportive housing units to Indigenous Peoples.
 Fran Hunt-Jinnouchi, Director of Housing Development and Research at the Aboriginal Coalition to End Homelessness Society said, “we can’t continue to try to fit our circle into your square”.
-Conversations with Indigenous Peoples experiencing homelessness and with Elders and Knowledge Keepers is crucial to Fran’s approach.
-When asked what home was to them, it was rarely a house, typically it was their ancestral community; highlighting the need to create bridges into community that build Indigeneity.
-All this work led to the Dual-Model of housing care, where pathways to healing and recovery are provided that are deeply entrenched in land-based healing.
-Harm reduction is not just safe injection sites, more importantly it is berry picking, learning songs, drumming and having access to an elder in residence.
-Moments of transformation have happened out on the land, where a reconnection to their spirit and who they are takes place.
-Lastly, you shouldn’t take a pan-Indigenous approach.
-A survey of the downtown Indigenous Street Community is Victoria found one tribal group to be overrepresented, prompting the inclusion of that tribal council and the formation of alliances to promote collaborative work to help that specific community.
+When asked what home was to them, it was rarely a house, typically it was their ancestral community; highlighting the critical importance of creating bridges into community.

 5. Homelessness is a symptom of a broader problem